timClicks/bin2src/README.md

 ## consumer protection

-Notwithstanding the disclaimer the above, you have rights under New Zealand's Consumer Guarantees Act 1993.
-Be aware though that this software is software that you've downloaded from the Internet for free, so please use use diligence.
+If you're using BIN2SRC for personal reasons, you have rights under New Zealand's Consumer Guarantees Act 1993.
+Be aware though that this software is software that you've downloaded from the Internet for free, so please use use your own diligence.

 ## jurisdiction